 Problem is, how do you know which one to pick?
 This quick guide to Sunday Riley facial oils will help you find the right match for your skin so you can finally see the results you want:

 Best For Dry Skin: Sunday Riley Juno Oil ($36.00-$72.00)

 What it is: A blend of non-fragrant moisturising oils, including blueberry, blackberry and grape seed oil.

-Best for: Dry skin; sensitive skin, especially if prone to eczema.
+Best for: Dry skin, sensitive skin, and eczema-prone skin.

 Best For Oily Skin: Sunday Riley U.F.O.
 Oil ($40.00-$80.00)

 What it is: A blend of nourishing natural oils + 1.5% salicylic acid to exfoliate pores and fight acne.

 What it does: Cumin, cucumber, cranberry oils and co moisturise skin, leaving it soft and supple.
 Salicylic acid exfoliates the surface of your skin, unclogs pores and reduces inflammation – all things that help you treat and prevent breakouts.

 Drawbacks: Treating acne with oils is tricky.
 The wrong oils clog you pores and give you more acne.
 Also, salicylic acid works best a low pH.
 Oils like U.F.O. don’t have a pH (only water-based products do), so it’s hard to say if that affects performance or not (I have yet to see a study on this).
 In the meantime, I recommend you get your salicylic acid fix from a water-based product instead.